Italy SIM card for tourists: Prices, where to buy, and alternatives

 One of the main advantages of an eSIM app is that your plan can be purchased before you travel and set to automatically activate on arrival in Italy.
 Forget about airport kiosks, hidden payments, and trying to find a pin to open your SIM tray.
 With an eSIM app like Saily, you can skip the hassle and focus on the important part — having the time of your life in Italy!

-eSIM apps also give you a lot more choice when it comes to the specific amount of data you need.
+Using an eSIM for Italy also gives you a lot more choice when it comes to the specific amount of data you need.
 Unlike prepaid SIMs, which typically lock you into longer contracts, most eSIM plans can be tailored to short getaways as well as longer trips.
 If you do decide you need more data halfway through your vacation, you can just extend your plan via the eSIM app on your smartphone.

 International roaming